radespratama/radespratama/README.md

 </div>
 <br />

 Hi, I am Putu Rades Pratama 😎 from Bali, Indonesia.
-I am a Junior Software Developer and the only developer in [DevPlayhouse](https://github.com/DevPlayhouse).
-Interest in Front-End and Back-End Development 👏, but I will try to explore everything!
+I am a Junior Software Developer and the only developer in DevPlayhouse, but I will try to explore everything! 👌

 - 🌱 I'm currently learning about Remix JS, Typescript, Express JS and Nest JS.
 - 💻 Most used line of code `git clone` (∪.∪ )...zzz